perriera/for_interfaces/injections/INSTALL.md

 	- When asked to install C++ or CMake extensions say `Install` or `Yes`
 	- When asked to select a C++ dialect select anything early gcc

- - To the left of the VSC editor the forth large icon from the top will be the Extensions icon:
+ - To the left of the VSC editor the forth large icon from the top will be the `Extensions` icon:
 	- Add `Remote - SSH`
 	- Add `C++ TestMate`
 	- Add `GDB Debugger - Beyond`

- - Make a backup of the Linux box instance.
+ - Now exit out of the VSC, the user account and the Linux box itself and make backup of it.

 	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.